-In 2022 many significant sanctions have been imposed by European Union and various countries on Russia and Belarus, certain Russian and Belarusian companies, companies in other jurisdictions, officials, businessmen and other physical persons in connection with the ongoing war in Ukraine, which began on 24 February, 2022.
-Imposed sanctions and restrictions and military actions create the economic uncertainty in the World and in Latvia.
-The full impact of the sanctions and military actions on the Company's operations in 2022 cannot be fully predicted, but the Company believes that they will not materially affect the Company's operations both directly and indirectly.
-Customers of the Company are local private individuals with income generating sources in Latvia.
+In 2022, numerous significant sanctions were imposed by the European Union and other countries on Russia and Belarus, specific economic sectors and companies of the respective countries, officials, businesspeople, and other physical persons connected with the ongoing war in Ukraine.

+The full impact of the sanctions, restrictions, and military actions on the Company's operations in 2023 cannot be fully predicted.
+However, the Company is committed to continuing the risk management strategy adopted in 2022, including greater diversification of funding structure.
+Company's management believes that the sanctions and restrictions imposed and military actions after the date of the financial statements will not materially affect the Company's operations both directly and indirectly.
 Company's assumption is based on available information at the time of signing the financial statements, and the impact of future events on the Company's future operations may differ from Company's assessment.